Pankaj Bhasin, Accused Of Stabbing Man To Death In Virginia, Said He Thought Victim Was A Werewolf

 — TheApparitionMission (@ApprtionMission) March 20, 2019

-The case has drawn comparison to other strange murder defenses.
-In Toronto, a man was accused of stabbing a housemate a total of 281 times and trying to rip out the victim’s heart with her bare hands because he thought the man was the devil, the Toronto Star reported.
+The case has drawn comparisons to other strange murder defenses.
+In Toronto, a man was accused of stabbing a housemate a total of 281 times and trying to rip out the victim’s heart with her bare hands, all because he thought the man was the devil, the Toronto Star reported.
 The accused man, Shafaq Joya, said he heard a voice commanding him to kill neighbor Mohamad Milon to stop him from taking over the earth and ruling for 1,000 years.

 Defense attorneys argued that Joya is not mentally fit to stand trial and that he should be placed in a mental health hospital rather than a prison.
 Those who know Joya said he suffered from schizophrenia for years and that he believed he saw the devil in other people, including his girlfriend.

-They also said that Joya had shown no previous animosity to Milon before the attack, and that there would be no other motive for him to kill his house mate.
+They also said that Joya had shown no previous animosity to Milon before the attack and that there would be no other motive for him to kill his housemate.

 Pankraj Bhasin’s murder trial is expected to continue next week when the defense makes its case.